RafaelReyesCarmona/TinyTrackGPS/README.md

 <img alt="TinyTrackGPS display data." src="images/IMG_20211221_124521.jpg" width="240">&nbsp;

-When VCC level is 3,20 V, stop to read GPS data and only display battery level.
+When VCC level is 3,25 V, stop to read GPS data and only display battery level.

 <img alt="Low Batt." src="images/IMG_20211221_174421.jpg" width="240">&nbsp;

+This video [TinyTRackGPS video](https://www.tiktok.com/@rafaelreyescarmona/video/7045623715593243909?is_from_webapp=1&sender_device=pc&web_id7047961867420141061) show shortly how to make the first prototipe.
 ## License

 This file is part of TinyTrackGPS.